emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 Now, wouldn't it be nice if we had a variable called "new-function-arguments" that was a list of all the formal parameters to our new function, and a variable called "all-function-arguments" that was a list of all arguments used to invoke the function "f", which we are partially applying?
-For now, let's assume they exist!
+For now, let's assume they exist.

 ```lisp
 ;; Don't copy/paste -- this isn't ready to run yet